-The best thing about companion planting is for the purpose of attracting beneficial insects.
+The best thing about companion planting is attracting beneficial insects.
 You want to attract these guys because they’re eating up your bad bugs.
 Besides, they are also pollinators.
 If you have an herb garden or vegetable garden, then surely you know how important bees and butterflies are.

 The most obvious example of this is growing tomatoes and basil together.
 The combination of the two just makes your tomatoes taste INCREDIBLE.

 Organic Pest Control

 Growing your tomatoes near specific herbs and plants will give the tomato a boost of natural pest repellant.

 Companion planting is a great way to help increase the health of your tomato plants and get a bigger yield.